jav8319/teamboard_ja22/readme.md

 ## Usage

-Please click on the link to see demo  .
-The html document containing the team is named "team.html". it can be modified, however, the code till the first <div> opening tag(including) should not be deleted neither the last two lines of code containing closing tags <body> and <html>.
+Please click on the link to see demo.The html document containing the team is named "team.html". it can be modified, however, the code till the first <div> opening tag(including) should not be deleted neither the last two lines of code containing closing tags <body> and <html>.
 Every time the application is run new members are added.
 In order to delete all the memebers, delete all sections, the footer and the closing </div> tag.
 ## Contributions Guide Lines